hrydgard/ppsspp-lang/README.md

     find . -type f -print0 | xargs -0 sed -i /^KeyWord/d

+* To change a translation key, use something like this:

+    find . -type f -print0 | xargs -0 sed -i /^Key/NewKey

 * Before you commit, use git diff to check that you don't delete too much or some unrelated key with the same prefix.